-As I maneuvered out of the packed cars he tagged alone next to my window.
-Turning the steering wheel to miss another car I blurted “Cypress 8-2021”, my real number.
+As I maneuvered out of the parked cars, he tagged along next to my window.
+Turning the steering wheel to squeeze by another car, I blurted, “Cypress 8-2021,” my real number.

-Back then phone numbers were simple.
-There was no area code.
-The first two digits were letters of one of three words, AXminster, CHerry or CYpress.
-The first number was limited to 6 for AXminister, either 2 or 8 for CHerry and the four even numbers for CYpress.
-You really only had to memorize the last four digits.
-The first three digits also revealed a phones general location.
-CYpress 8 indicated east San Jose, suggesting poor girl.
+Back then phone numbers were simple to remember.
+There was no need for an area code and prefix words made the first two digits letters of only three words, AXminster, CHerry, and CYpress.
+The first number after the word was limited to the number six for Axminister, two or eight for Cherry and the four even numbers for Cypress.
+With the prefix word and its associated number, you only had to remember the last four digits.
+The word and first digit also revealed a phone’s general location.
+CYpress 8 meant East San Jose, me, a poor girl.

-When he phoned the next day I rued given him my number when Mom called me to the phone.
-His pleasant voice and clever words, however, kept me on the line even though I had to keep my end of the conversation low and ambiguous with family present.
+The next day he called.
+Summoned to the phone by Mom, I rued having given my number when I heard his voice.
+His clever words, however, kept me on the line even though I had to keep my end of the conversation low and ambiguous with family present.

 "You ever go to Alviso?"

-I knew Dad gambled there at a place called Val's because a couple times he had come home proclaiming he broke the bank at Val's and for a while we ate well.
-Gary wanted me to walk with him on Alviso's train track to see salt ponds, a weird request, something never heard of.
+I knew Dad gambled there at a place called Vahl's because once he came home and proclaimed, he’d broke the bank at Alviso’s Vahl's.
+For a month thereafter, we ate well.
+Gary wanted me to walk with him on Alviso's train track to see salt ponds, a weird request, something I’d never heard of.

-“Do you know of a place in Alviso called Val’s?”
+“Do you know of a place in Alviso called Vahl’s?”

-“Sure, everyone knows Val’s.
-It’s a restaurant, an Alviso landmark.
-Supposed to be good but I never ate there.”
+“Sure, everyone knows Vahl’s.
+It’s an Italian restaurant, an Alviso landmark.
+Supposed to have good food but I’ve never ate there.”

 "How do I get there?"

 "Take the Alameda to Santa Clara, turn right on Lafayette Street, drive all the way to Alviso and turn left on Taylor Street, you can't miss it."